 After much deliberation, our clients bought a lot on Rhett’s Bluff that over looks the marsh and the Kiawah River beyond.
 The view is spectacular!

-This site also has a truly magnificent 41” diameter grand live oak tree…and since the tree sits well inside the building area, I immediately realized my design issue for this site would be to design a perfect home for my client’s that maximize the opportunities to enjoy the view while preserving this magnificent tree.
+This site also has a truly magnificent 41” diameter grand live oak tree…and since the tree sits well inside the building area, I immediately realized my design issue for this site would be to design a perfect home for my client’s that maximizes the opportunities to enjoy the view while preserving this magnificent tree.

 As required when building on Kiawah, we met on site with Jennifer Hayes, the Landscape Designer on staff with Kiawah Island Real Estate.
 Her principal concern was the protection of the 41″ live oak and how we would locate our new home on this site.